libremfg/rhize-templates/isa-95-mapping/brewery-batches.md

           ],
           "materialActual": {
             "id": $id & ".prod",
+            "materialLot": [
+              {
+                "id": $id,
                 "quantity": $v.Volume_Produced,
-            /* "quanitityUnitOfMeasure": { "id": "liters" }, */
+                "quantityUnitOfMeasure": { "id": "liters" },
+                "materialDefinition": { "id": $v.Beer_Style, "label": $v.Beer_Style },
+                "materialDefinitionVersion": {
+                  "id": $v.Beer_Style,
+                  "version": "1",
+                  "versionStatus": "ACTIVE",
+                  "materialDefinition": { "id": $v.Beer_Style & "whatIfDefNoExist", "label": $v.Beer_Style & "whatIfDefNoExist" }
+                },
                 "properties": [
                   $makeProp("pH_Level", "The pH level of the beer, indicating its acidity or alkalinity."),
                   $makeProp("Gravity", "A measure of the density of the beer as compared to water, indicating the potential alcohol content."),
                   $makeProp("Alcohol_Content", "The percentage of alcohol by volume in the beer."),
                   $makeProp("Bitterness", "The bitterness of the beer, measured in International Bitterness Units (IBU)."),
                   $makeProp("Color", "The color of the beer measured using the Standard Reference Method (SRM)."),
                   $makeProp("Ingredient_Ratio", "The ratio ingredients as water : grains: hops."),
                   $makeProp("Quality_Score", "An overall quality score assigned to the beer batch, rated out of 10.")
+                ]
+              }
             ]
           }
         }